-What makes a Eurovision winner?
+Do the saddest songs win Eurovision?

 What about speed?

-Winners are all over the place on this one: from Molitva's stately 77bpm to Amar Pelos Dois's 176bpm.
+Winners are all over the place on this one: from Molitva's stately 77bpm to Running Scared's 172bpm.

 Andorra averages the highest tempo by far at 177bpm, whereas Montenegro's entries hover around a more leisurely 100bpm.